dhylands/dhylands.github.io/_posts/wireshark/2018-11-13-capturing-usb-serial-using-wireshark.md

 sudo udevadm control --reload-rules sudo udevadm trigger
 ```
+This causes the `/dev/usbmon*` files to have a group of `wireshark`,
-If your user is a member of the wireshark group, then you can now access the /dev/usbmon*
+rather than a group of `root`, and if your user is a member of the
+`wireshark` group, then you'll be able to access the `/dev/usbmon*`
 files without being the root user.

-## Load usbmon
+## Load usbmon.

 Use the command:
 ```
 sudo modprobe usbmon
 ```
 to load the usbmon module.
-This is required to allow wireshark to intercept usb traffic.
+This is required to allow wireshark
+to intercept usb traffic.

 Verify that the permissions are correct.
 You should see that the device
 nodes in /dev/usbmon have a group of wireshark: